 Who does use it now?

-It still crops up occasionally, in films (e.g. Love is the Devil and Velvet Goldmine), music (Piccadilly Palare by Morrissey) and books (Sucking Sherbert Lemons by Michael Carson).
+Since the 1980s it has cropped up occasionally, in films (e.g. Love is the Devil and Velvet Goldmine), music (Piccadilly Palare by Morrissey) and books (Sucking Sherbert Lemons by Michael Carson).
 Some gay businesses have named themselves after it (particuarly the core words like bona and vada).
-There's an online gay magazine called Polari, as well as a coffee-shop called the Polari Lounge (see links below).
+There has been an online gay magazine called Polari, as well as a coffee-shop called the Polari Lounge.
 In the 1990s the British Sisters of Perpetual Indulgence also incorporated it into some of their sermons and blessings, using a form that has heavily influenced by Cant.
 They famously canonised Derek Jarman.
 In private, groups of gay men - particularly older or middle-aged men continue to use it, and in the late 1990s I had emails from people who said that they used in certain gay clubs in London, having merged with other forms of slang (e.g. Techno, Bangra) to be called Klub Polari or Klubari.
 Rather than a revival of people speaking the language though, I'd characterise this as a revival of interest in Polari.

 I am a student or someone who works in the media.
 Can you provide me with people who still speak or spoke Polari for my own project?

 Unfortunately not.
 I did the research in the mid-1990s, and the people I interviewed at the time have either passed away or fallen out of contact.

 Polari - The Lost Language of Gay Men, by Paul Baker, published by Routledge in 2002.
 Hardback, 215 pages.
 ISBN 0-415-26180-5